 The Department of Labor reported the unemployment rate stayed at 3.8 percent in March.

 Nonfarm jobs grew by 196,000 in March.
 Economists surveyed by the Wall Street Journal had expected 175,000 jobs.

 Job growth in January and February was stronger than originally reported.
 Labor revised the numbers for those months upward by a combined 14,000.

 The U-6 unemployment rate, a measure that also includes part-time and discouraged workers, held steady at 7.3 percent.
 By this measure, roughly 12.1 million Americans are unemployed.

 Labor Force Participation

-- In March, average hourly earnings for all employees on private nonfarm payrolls rose by 8 cents to $26.82.
-It follows a 3-cent gain in February and a 2.7 percent or 71-cent gain over the year.
+In March, average hourly earnings for all employees on private nonfarm payrolls increased by 4 cents to $27.70.
+It is a 3.2 percent increase from a year ago.

 Next Article Previous Article